Dr. Leah Bohle, MD, M.A.

-Leah Bohle is a Medical Doctor (Dr. med., MD) and Social Anthropologist (MA, BA) by professional background.
+Leah Bohle is a Medical Doctor (Dr. med., MD) and Social Anthropologist (M.A., BA) by professional background.
 As a Technical Expert and Project Manager she provides technical advice, and carries out consultancies, multi-country program evaluations and implementation research.
 Key interests include Maternal, Newborn, Child and Adolescent Health (MNCAH).
 In addition she teaches maternal and child health classes and qualitative research methods at postgraduate and graduate level at Swiss TPH and supervises students.
-In addition she leads the Psychosocial-Medicine Internship on behalf of the Medical Faculty at the University Basel, responsible for approx. 200 medical students.
-She has worked extensively in Tanzania and other African countries (Senegal, Kenya, Rwanda, Southern Africa, Malawi, Zimbabwe, Ethiopia, Comores, Egypt), Asia and Central Asia (India, Myanmar, Nepal, Thailand, Tajikistan, Mongolia), and Eastern Europe (Kosovo, Moldova).
+She leads the Psychosocial-Medicine Internship on behalf of the Medical Faculty at the University Basel, responsible for approx. 200 medical students.
+She has worked extensively in Tanzania and other African countries (Senegal, Kenya, Rwanda, Southern Africa, Malawi, Zimbabwe, Ethiopia, Comores, Egypt), Asia and Central Asia (India, Myanmar, Nepal, Thailand, Tajikistan, Mongolia, Uzbekistan), and Eastern Europe (Kosovo, Moldova).

 - July 2019 - present: Project Team Member, Lead Social Scientist - Operational Research Component.
 Tools for Integrated Management of Childhood Illness (TIMCI) project, funded by Unitaid and led by PATH, introducing novel clinical decision support algorithms (CDSAs) and pulse oximeters at primary health care level for children 0-59 months in Senegal, Tanzania, Kenya, India and Myanmar.
 Coordinating a total of 40 qualitative studies across the five countries.